 Don’t pressure your realtor to advertise in magazines or newspapers; it’s a waste of effort and money.
 Rather look into other options.

 In my case, many inquiries regarding my ranch for sale came directly through backcountrycanadatravel.com and through my Facebook page.
-Don’t underestimate social media channels if you have a rural property, a farm or ranch for sale in Canada.
+Don’t underestimate social media channels if you have a rural property, a farm, or a ranch for sale in Canada.

 Top tips on selling rural property in Canada